 In magical realism, extraordinary events are accepted as natural occurrences within the play’s world, enriching its everyday fabric.
-These inexplicable instances defy rational explanation, offering a unique perspective on perceived reality.
+These inexplicable instances defy rational explanations, offering a unique perspective on perceived reality.

 8. Incorporation of Myths and Legends

 In magical realism, cultural myths, folklore, and archetypes are seamlessly integrated into the narrative.
-This deliberate blending serves to bend reality, enriching the story’s depth and imbuing it with cultural significance.
+This deliberate blending bends reality, enriching the story’s depth and imbuing it with cultural significance.